-After running the Pregame 4 miler two weeks ago, my husband and I drove further north to the Jefferson Diner.
-The Jefferson Diner has been on my “diner to do list” for months, and it’s much easier to justify a 20-minute drive versus two hours.
+After running the Pregame four-miler two weeks ago, my husband and I drove further north to the Jefferson Diner.
+The Jefferson Diner (Lake Hopatcong) has been on my “diner to do list” for months, and it’s much easier to justify a 20-minute drive versus two hours.
 Plus who doesn’t love diner food after a race?

 The Jefferson Diner has been featured on Food Network a few different times.
 Most famously now, LOLZ blog.

-The inside is spacious, and you aren’t sitting on top of anyone.
+The inside of the Jefferson Diner is spacious, and you aren’t sitting on top of anyone.
 I’ve come to realize that my restaurant pet peeve is dining on top of people.
 I like to have space, and the Jefferson Diner had plenty.

 We arrived around 1 pm on a Super Bowl Sunday, and it wasn’t busy.
 It was awesome because I was starving.

 The Jefferson Diner menu is enormous.
 The many has all of the standard options from breakfast, lunch, and dinner.
 To be honest, I was so hungry I didn’t take too much time looking at the Jefferson Diner menu.
 When I discovered the Jefferson Diner several months ago, I looked at the menu but hadn’t really since.
 Plus, when I’m hangry, I’ll eat the first thing that sounds good.

-I decided on the Hunters Platter with Sausage, scrambled eggs and chocolate chip pancakes.
-It looked like far more than 3 eggs to me but I’m not complaining.
-Everything about the food was delicious.
+At the Jefferson Diner, I decided on the Hunters Platter with Sausage, scrambled eggs, and chocolate chip pancakes.
+It looked like far more than three eggs to me, but I’m not complaining.
+Everything about the Jefferson Diner food was delicious.
 The pancakes were light and fluffy with plenty of chocolate chips.
 There was nothing about my meal I didn’t like.

 I walked by several tables, and I wanted to try everything.
-I wish the Jefferson Diner wasn’t so far because the food was so good and there are plenty of beers on tap.
+I wish the Jefferson Diner weren’t so far because the food was so good and there are plenty of beers on tap.

 After looking at the Jefferson Diner dessert case, I knew I wanted to order something.
-I was going to take the dessert home but I didn’t want to be a risk taker and have melted cake.
-I opted for the red velvet cake because that’s my favorite.
-I’ve been to 89 diners in NJ now and honestly this red velvet might be the best.
-The red velvet cake had a huge layer of cream cheese frosting and the inside was extremely fruity.
+I was going to take the dessert home, but I didn’t want to be a risk-taker and have melted cake.
+At the Jefferson Diner, I opted for the red velvet cake because that’s my favorite.
+I’ve been to 89 diners in NJ now, and honestly, this red velvet might be the best.
+The red velvet cake had a huge layer of cream cheese frosting, and the inside was extremely fruity.
 I haven’t had many “fruity red velvet cakes,” so this was a pleasant surprise.

 Here is the kicker.
-For the Hunters Platter, coffee, red velvet cake and ice cream it was $22.
-That’s one of the best deals for the best food I’ve had.
+For the Hunters Platter, coffee, red velvet cake, and ice cream it was $22.
+That’s one of the best deals for the best dinner food I’ve had.

-I wish I didn’t live 2 hours south from the Jefferson Diner because it’s one of my favorite.
-When we are back in the area, I will be back.
+I wish I didn’t live 2 hours south from the Jefferson Diner in Lake Hopatcong because it’s one of my favorite.
+When we are back in the Lake Hopatcong area, I will be back.

 Questions for you:

-What is your favorite type of pancake and your favorite cake?
+What are your favorite type of pancake and your favorite cake?